KAPPA SIGMA TAU CHAPTER University of Texas at Austin

 Scroll down for more information.

-The Tau Trustees and Tau Chapter send their deepest appreciation to the Parents' Association for planning and hosting Parents' Weekend and Tau Trustee Reunion 2022.
-It was a wonderful celebration of the Tau Chapter brotherhood and the Kappa Sigma family.
+The Tau Trustees and Tau Chapter extend their deepest appreciation to Parents' Association President Amber Harris, Silent Auction Chair Krista Zunino and the team of volunteers for planning and hosting Parents' Weekend and Tau Trustee Reunion 2025.

 Warren Residence Hall Tour